The mission of the Orono Public Library brings people, ideas and knowledge together to inspire lifelong learning and strengthen community.

 At the first indication of smoke or flame, staff will investigate the situation to determine whether there is a problem in the building.
 The Library is protected by smoke alarms, which notify the Fire Department automatically, while a loud alarm sounds throughout the building.
 If a problem that does not set off an alarm is identified, staff will call 911 immediately.
 Staff will evacuate the building in a calm and orderly manner.
 Library personnel will meet outside by the Senior Center parking lot to ensure that all have exited and report to the senior person on duty, who will act as the liaison with Fire and Police departments.
 The goal of the staff will be to turn the problem over to fire safety officials as efficiently and safely as possible.

-Staff members should exercise caution when dealing with health emergencies of even a minor nature to ensure the safety of the injured individual and the potential liability of the staff member.
+Staff members should exercise caution when dealing with health emergencies of even a minor nature to ensure the safety of the injured individual and avoid potential liability of the staff member.
 Without specialized training it is not advisable for staff to undertake more than keeping the sick or injured patron comfortable and protected from needless disturbance until medical help can be obtained.

 911 should be called immediately in the event of any serious problem.